mlrun/mlrun/docs/genai/deployment/genai_serving.md

 ```

 The code loads a Phi-3 model.
-We use the CPU version here so it's easy to test and run, but you can just as easily provide a GPU-based model.
+This example uses the CPU version so it's easy to test and run, but you can just as easily provide a GPU-based model.

-We can test the model with the following code:
+Test the model with the following code:

 ```python
 mock_server = genai_serving.to_mock_server()